-You can configure X-Pack security to support Kerberos V5 authentication, an industry standard protocol to authenticate users in Elasticsearch.
+You can configure the Elastic Stack security features to support Kerberos V5 authentication, an industry standard protocol to authenticate users in Elasticsearch.

 You cannot use the Kerberos realm to authenticate users in Kibana and on the transport network layer.